mudassir060/Commands/Stacked.md

 3-Creates the ViewModel tests file in the test/viewmodel_tests/ folder 4-Adds the route to the lib/app/app.dart file

+### Delete view
+    stacked delete view stripe
+This command deletes a view with all associated files and makes necessary code changes for deleting a view.

 ### Creating a new service
     stacked create service stripe
 This command creates all the scaffolding to add a new Service into the project: